anexia/k8s-external-dns-webhook/README.md

 # create the helm values file
 cat <<EOF > external-dns-anexia-values.yaml

-# -- Currently this image is only published to a private repository.
-global:
-  # -- Add a global image pull secret.
-  imagePullSecrets:
-    - name: ghcr-creds

 # -- ExternalDNS Log level.
 logLevel: debug # reduce in production